Adafruit RGB Matrix HAT + RTC for Raspberry Pi - Mini Kit

 Each order comes with a HAT PCB with all surface mount parts assembled, a 2x20 female socket connector, a 2 pin terminal block, and a 2x8 IDC socket connector.
 A CR1220 coin cell is not included to make air shipping easier, please order one seperately if you do not have one and would like to use the real time clock.

 A 5V power supply is also required, not included, for powering the matrix itself.
 The Pi cannot do it due to the high currents.
 To calculate the max current of your matrix set up, multiply the width of all the chained matrix by 0.12 : A 32 pixel wide matrix needs 32*0.12 = 3.85A so pick up a 5V 4A power supply.

-Raspberry Pi not included (but we have 'em in the shop so pick one up, tested with model A+, B+, Pi 2 or Pi 3 only!)
+Raspberry Pi not included (but we have 'em in the shop so pick one up works with any Pi that has a 2x20 connector!)

 Some light soldering is required to attach the headers to your Pi.
 A soldering iron and solder are required, but it's not a complex soldering job and most beginners can do it in about 15 minutes.